NikolayDachev/jadm/README.md

 Jadm is python script which pars /etc/jail.conf in his own format.
 Jadm use  zfs  for  jail home also bridge interface and epair interfaces for jail vnet.

+For more details please check jadm(8) man pages and 'help' command

 Quick start:

 If are not installed: